 Drummer and percussionist Bob Weiner has toured and performed with Harry Belafonte, Itzhak Perlman, Betty Buckley, Jon Lucien, Dianne Reeves, Andy Statman, Rebecca Paris, Kenny Werner, Bob Moses and many others.
 He has taught at the Drummers Collective in New York, the New England Conservatory in Boston and Berklee College of Music in Boston.
 He currently plays at Earthdance for Contact Improvisation Jams, and he also plays with many movement/dance formats.

 Bob is co-author of two important percussion books, Afro-Cuban Rhythms for Drumset with Frank Malabe and Brazilian Rhythms for Drumset with Duduka da Fonseca (Alfred Music).
-He holds a Masters degree from Lesley University in Inter-Disciplinary Studies, where he taught a course in the Expressive Therapies program titled “Community and Therapeutic Applications of Drumming.”
-He also recently co-taught a course entitled "Arts Entrepreneurship" via Bachelor Degree Independent Concentration at the University of Massachusetts, Amherst.
+He holds a master's degree in interdisciplinary studies from Lesley University, where he taught a course in the Expressive Therapies program titled “Community and Therapeutic Applications of Drumming.”
+He also recently co-taught a course entitled "Arts Entrepreneurship" via Bachelor Degree Independent Concentration at the University of Massachusetts Amherst.
 Bob currently teaches percussion and drumming to music students in the Five College Consortium, as well as privately.
 Bob also has a particular interest in depth psychology (Jungian studies) and contemplative practices (meditation, tai chi/qi gong) and how they apply to the arts and improvisation.

 Come take a break from your busy week and enjoy tea, coffee, snacks and good company in the Arms Green Room.
 The music department's tea times are casual get-togethers where you hang out and chat with other musical folks from around campus.
 Everyone is welcome — students, faculty, staff, visitors.
 No affiliation with the department is required!